langemike/laravel5-less/README.md

 }
 ```

-Within your view you can use the `Less::link()` function to link to your generated CSS
+Within your view you can use the `Less::url()` function to link to your generated CSS

 ```html
 	<link href="{!!
 Less::url('filename') !!}" rel="stylesheet" />
 ```

-Passing `true` as the second parameter to `Less::link()` will auto-detect, based on your configuration, if recompilation is needed and will do so accordingly.
+Passing `true` as the second parameter to `Less::url()` will auto-detect, based on your configuration, if recompilation is needed and will do so accordingly.

 ## Credits
 This project is inspired by [Less4Laravel](https://github.com/jtgrimes/less4laravel).